Extensions of multicurve stabilizers are hierarchically hyperbolic: Introduction

 \subsection{Acknowledgments}

 The author is very grateful to Chris Leininger for abundant conversations on the topic and for detailed comments on drafts of this paper.
 The author also thanks Alessandro Sisto and Mark Hagen for useful conversations about combinatorial HHSs.
+The author is grateful for the work of an anonymous referee whose many comments improved the exposition of this paper.